-- User must only apply with the release height recommended by the manufacturer, but no more than 4 feet above the ground or crop canopy. - Applicators are required to use a medium or coarser droplet size (ASABE S-572.1). - Do not apply when wind speeds exceed 15 miles per hour at the application site. - Do not apply during temperature inversions.
+- User must only apply with the release height directed by the manufacturer, but no more than 4 feet above the ground or crop canopy. - Applicators are required to use a medium or coarser droplet size (ASABE S-572.1). - DO NOT apply when wind speeds exceed 15 miles per hour at the application site. - DO NOT apply during temperature inversions.